MSLNZ/checksum-doc/README.md

-The file `index.md` is served up on github pages
+The file `index.md` in the `gh-pages` branch is served up on github pages